The DCS shall sample each process state variable with an identifier, a time

 Control loops or data acquisition rates are faster than 100 Hz.

-PLC-based DCCs Programmable Logic Controllers (PLCs) are used in the following use cases:
+PLC-based DCCs Programmable Logic Controllers (PLCs) are used in the following

 The bandwidth necessary for telemetry is low.